-- They have a strong sense of intuition and are able to see beyond what is on the surface
+- They have a strong sense of intuition and can see beyond what is on the surface

 - They’re usually very good at reading people and understanding their motives

-- Often they are able to see both sides of every issue and can be very diplomatic
+- Often they can see both sides of every issue and can be very diplomatic

-- Perceptives tend to be introspective and often spend time alone exploring their thoughts and feelings
+- Perceptive types tend to be introspective and often spend time alone exploring their thoughts and feelings

 Perceptive Personality Examples

-There are many famous people who have been identified as likely having a Perceptive personality type.
+Many famous people have been identified as likely having a Perceptive personality type.

 These include Malcolm Gladwell, Nora Ephron, and Maya Angelou.